pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

     "$let": {
       "vars": {
         "sortedArray": sortArray(sourceArrayField),
+        // Comment out the above line and uncomment below line if running MDB 5.2 or greater
+        // "sortedArray": {"$sortArray": {"input": sourceArrayField, "sortBy": 1}},
       },
       "in": {
         "$arrayElemAt": [  // FIND ELEMENT OF ARRAY AT NTH PERCENTILE POSITION